 - Select Repair your computer (bottom left of the Install now screen).

 An automatic check of your system will run but will not identify GRUB control!

-- In System Recovery Options, select Windows 7, and click Next.
+- In System Recovery Options, highlight Windows 7, and click Next.

 [top of page]